-- or Not-For-Profit Customer.
+- A6.8 We recognise that it may, at times, be difficult for providers to identify whether a business customer would fall within the category of Microenterprise or Small Enterprise Customer, small business or Not-For-Profit Customer.
 Providers have informed us that they do not routinely collect or hold information about the number of employees of their business customers.
-Furthermore, employee numbers can fluctuate over short timescales. - A10.7 We will take a pragmatic and flexible approach to compliance monitoring and enforcement.
-In assessing compliance, we will consider whether providers have taken reasonable steps to identify the different categories of customers to which the requirements apply. - A10.8 For example, providers might request headcount information from customers at the point of sale and use that information for the duration of the contract or until that contract is renegotiated.
+Furthermore, employee numbers can fluctuate over short timescales. - A6.9 We will take a pragmatic and flexible approach to compliance monitoring and enforcement.
+In assessing compliance, we will consider whether providers have taken reasonable steps to identify the different categories of customers to which the requirements apply. - A6.10 For example, providers might request headcount information from customers at the point of sale and use that information for the duration of the contract or until that contract is renegotiated.
 Other factors providers may use (but are not limited to) might include the annual communications spend of the customer and/or the number of lines taken by the customer.